 Q20: Can I show my annual return/report to other people for review before I submit it to the Government?

 If you have a draft annual return/report (Form 5500 or Form 5500-SF) that you wish for other people to review, you may be able to export the draft annual return/report.
 When you do that, you will have an XML file that you can send to other individuals.
 Those individuals could import the XML file into their EFAST2-approved third-party software or into IFILE to review.
 If they wish to make changes to the draft annual return/report, they can do so, but they need to export the revised annual return/report into an XML file and send that back to you for the changes to be included in the transmission to EFAST2.

 Q21: Is there a way I can check to see if there are errors in my filing before I submit it?

 Yes.
-You can (and should) “validate” your filing before submitting it.
-The automatic validation will perform an initial check for errors, such as if Schedule H numbers are not consistent within Schedule H or with the Form 5500.
+You can (and should) "validate" your filing before submitting it.
+The automatic validation will perform an initial check for errors, such as if mandatory compliance questions were left unanswered.
 This is a check of errors in your filing before you submit it to the Government.
 If the errors/warnings are not corrected before submission, the Government will be alerted to the errors associated with your filing when it is submitted.
 Please run the pre-validation check and correct any errors/warnings to the best of your ability before you submit your filing.
 After a filing is submitted to EFAST2, the Government may perform additional checks of the annual return/report, and your filing may be rejected based on these additional checks.